jhpyle/docassemble/_docs/docker.md

 initializing.
 You will need to fix that problem, then type `exit` to leave the container, and then restart your container by doing `docker stop -t 600 <containerid>` followed by `docker start <containerid>`.

+If `initialize` is `RUNNING` but `celery` is not `RUNNING`, and `nascent` is still `RUNNING`, then your server is still in the process of starting up.
+If it is taking a really long time to start up, check the above log files to see where in the process it is getting stuck.

 If you are get a "server error" in your web browser when trying to access **docassemble**, there should be an error message in